 Just as it is important for parents to understand what it means to be dyslexic, it is also important for them to understand the impact of attention issues such as ADHD on learning.
 Homeschooling a child who struggles to focus on schoolwork or who has trouble following directions or acts impulsively can be frustrating, especially if you mistakenly believe that the child is acting out willfully.

-Our resources page has been updated with some of the top sites to learn more about ADD & ADHD, causes, research, and possible treatments.
-I have also included (below) some of the top books on understanding ADD & ADHD.
+Our resources page has been updated with some of the top sites to learn more about ADHD, its causes, research, and possible treatments.

 As with dyslexia, getting educated about ADHD is critical to understanding and educating your children.